philbudden/dp203/azure_storage.md

 - Azure storage accounts are the base storage type within Azure.

 - Azure storage can:
-    - Offer scalabe object store for data objects and file system services in the cloud.
+    - Offer scalable object store for data objects and file system services in the cloud.
     - Provide a messaging store for reliable messaging.
     - Act as a [NoSQL store][nosql].